zactor-official/zactor-apis/README.md

 # Zactor APIs: Finance
-We have creating a collection a APIs that can be used for Mutual Fund industry
+We've developed a suite of APIs tailored for use within the Mutual Fund industry.
+These APIs provide a comprehensive set of tools and functionalities to streamline processes, enhance efficiency, and enable seamless integration within the mutual fund ecosystem.

 ## PAN Check API

-Use this API to get the PAN status.
+Use this API to check the PAN status and determine if the user needs to complete KYC again based on updated KYC regulations.

 ### Route
 <baseUrl>/v1/zactor-apis/pan/check